Ventilation flaws at £400m Edinburgh sick kids 'risked spreading MRSA and norovirus'

 VENTILATION problems which delayed the opening of Edinburgh's new sick kids' hospital by nearly two years were due to a "human error" which went undetected for years, an inquiry has been told.

+The design flaws "gave rise to a risk of spreading infections such as MRSA and norovirus" to critically ill patients.

-The Royal Hospital for Children and Young People (RHCYP) was ready to welcome its first patients in July 2019 when a last-minute inspection discovered safety concerns with the ventilation system.
+The Royal Hospital for Children and Young People (RHCYP) was ready to welcome its first patients in July 2019 when a last-minute inspection discovered safety concerns.

-It eventually opened in March 2021 following at least £28 million of repairs and additional costs which were exacerbated by the pandemic.
+It eventually opened in March 2021 following at least £28 million of repairs and additional costs, exacerbated by the pandemic.

 The cause of the fiasco is being examined as part of the Scottish Hospitals Inquiry, which is also probing whether design flaws at Glasgow's Queen Elizabeth University Hospital (QEUH) and its adjacent children's hospital put patients at an increased risk of deadly infections.